grafana/mimir/docs/sources/getting-started/_index.md

 ### Add Grafana Mimir as a Prometheus data source

-1. Browse to the Grafana server at http://localhost:3000/datasources.
+1. In a browser, go to the Grafana server at http://localhost:3000/datasources.
-1. Log in using the default username `admin` and password `admin`.
+1. Sign in using the default username `admin` and password `admin`.
 1. Configure a new Prometheus data source to query the local Grafana Mimir server using the following settings:

 | Field | Value                            |